lexyehia/tweeter/README.md

 ### Responsive Tweets
 <center><img src="./lib/ss4.png" width="250"><br></center>
-The app espouses a responsive design allowing it to be comfortably used on smaller screens.
+The app has a responsive design allowing it to be comfortably used on smaller screens.
 The above screenshot is based on an iPhone 6S screen simulation.

 ### Tweets Updated Automatically
 The client automatically pings the server every 2 minutes to check for new tweets.
 It dynamically replaces the tweets' list with updated ones.